estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

     > ![image](/images/2022/Atlassian-Assets/Figure-7.png)

 7. Click on 'People' and 'attributes'.
-As you can see we don't have many attributes defined so lets add some.
+As you can see we don't have many attributes defined so let's add some.

     > ![image](/images/2022/Atlassian-Assets/Figure-8.png)